How to make Website Mobile Friendly?

 - How to optimize the mobile website for maximum conversions?

 This article answers these key questions by describing effective techniques for designing mobile-friendly web pages.
 Bear in mind that every mobile device has unique screen sizes and resolutions.
-A website needs to be fully responsive and cross-browser compatible to deliver optimal viewing experiences across multiple devices.
+A website must be fully responsive and cross-browser compatible to deliver optimal viewing experiences across multiple devices.
 This brings us to the first technique to make a website mobile-friendly.

 Read More: How to perform Mobile Compatibility Testing